azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 Along with input parameter, you can check for below options
 <br/>**Enable OMS Logging:** Switch to enable this task to publish SVT evaluation results to a Log Analytics workspace.
 Steps to configure workspace credentials are explained in Step-4
 <br/>**Aggregate Control Status:** Switch to aggregate the SVTs control output.
 When this is turned off it would show all the failed individual controls in the task summary output.
-<br/>**Do not auto-update AzSK:** Switch to toggle auto update of AzSK and required AzureRM modules on the build server.
+<br/>**Do not auto-update AzSK:** Switch to toggle auto update of AzSK and required Az modules on the build server.
 Keep this un-checked for Hosted agent and Hosted VS2017 and while using SVT task fot the first time and if you want to update AZSK the version of AzSK.
 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task.PNG)

 **Step-4:** (Optional) Setup connectivity from CICD to Log Analytics.